Practical ways to improve your essay writing

 For example, if you're writing an essay on the use of onomatopoeia in a poem, you'll automatically read the poem looking out for words that phonetically recreate the sound they are trying to describe, words like "meow" for example.
-Similarly, you can actively read any book, paper, journal or article to observe the style, language, grammar, vocabulary, structure, and anything else you want to learn to use better in your own writing.
+Similarly, you can actively read any book, paper, journal, or article to observe the style, language, grammar, vocabulary, structure, and anything else you want to learn to use better in your own writing.
 This is really useful because humans learn through mimicry.
-So, if you're supposed to be writing an essay to apply for a scholarship it might help to read through examples of successful scholarship essays and look at what worked for the applicants.
-Was it their style, clarity, focus, structure etc?
-So learn to read actively, and whenever you have a specific type or topic of essay to write, try to find one or two good examples of previously written essays to understand what the end reader is looking for.
+So, if you're supposed to be writing an essay to apply for a scholarship (if you're looking for a scholarship in Canada check out this list) it might help to read through examples of successful scholarship essays and look at what worked for the applicants.
+Was it their style, clarity, focus, structure, etc.?
+So learn to read actively, and whenever you have a specific type or topic of the essay to write, try to find one or two good examples of previously written essays to understand what the end reader is looking for.

 Write, as much and as often as you can...